 The North Star was purpose-built to address both changing tourism demands and long-standing guest feedback.
-"After running the Lady for 40 years, we wanted to offer something with bet-ter visibility and flexibility," Caitlin said.
-Unlike the enclosed Lady, the North Star features an open-air layout for unobstructed views of the lakes and a more immersive expe- Built by SightSeer Marine in Hudson, Florida, the North Star was designed with versatility in Mind.
+"After running the Lady for 40 years, we wanted to offer something with better visibility and flexibility," Caitlin said.
+Unlike the enclosed Lady, the North Star features an open-air layout for unobstructed views of the lakes and a more immersive experience.
+Built by SightSeer Marine in Hudson, Florida, the North Star was designed with versatility in Mind.
 Its catamaran-style hull and twin outboard motors allow it to navigate shallow waters and stop for swims.
 It can also dock at private piers which will allow charter parties board the vessel easier.
 Unlike the Lady, which required guests to navigate stairs, the North Star features a single-level, platform-style layout, which makes it more accessible.
 "There aren't many easy ways for people who don't live on the water to actually get on the water," Caitlin said.
 "Not everyone is comfortable renting and piloting their own pontoon."
 The North Star holds up to 50 guests, offering both open-air seating and shaded areas beneath a canopy.
-It also includes a full-service bar and an onboard bath- Its maiden voyage was a family affair taken just before Memorial Day weekend by the Meighan family, which included Caitlin, Ryan, Maureen, Mimi and Pat Meighan.
+It also includes a full-service bar and an onboard bathroom.
+Its maiden voyage was a family affair taken just before Memorial Day weekend by the Meighan family, which included Caitlin, Ryan, Maureen, Mimi and Pat Meighan.
 Final touches to the vessel are beginning this week.
 The North Star will run 1.5 hour narrated tours from Taylor Lake and throughout eleven lakes of the Chain.
 It will also host specialty cruises including cocktail cruises, cheese and wine tours and swim excursions.
-As Clear Water Harbor celebrates its 50th anniversary this summer, the launch of the North Star will help continue the long tradition of bringing people together on the water. booked online at www.clearwaterharbor.com, or by calling 715-258-2866.
+As Clear Water Harbor celebrates its 50th anniversary this summer, the launch of the North Star will help continue the long tradition of bringing people together on the water.
+Specialty cruise announcements will be shared via social media.
+Tours can be booked online at www.clearwaterharbor.com, or by calling 715-258-2866.
+(Right) These are the 12 service members from the New London area that died in Vietnam.
+Photo courtesy of the Press Star archives.